What is the VAT threshold and when do you need to register for VAT?

 Always consider the customer when registering for VAT…

 Let's explain the first point in more detail, using a retailer as an example:

-However, if a retailer’s customers are the general public (who are not VAT-registered), then they cannot recover the VAT.
-Therefore, the VAT is an additional cost to the public and inflates the retail price.
-If the retailer’s rivals are not VAT-registered, his prices won’t be as competitive.
+However, if a retailer's customers are the general public (who are not VAT-registered), then they cannot recover the VAT.
+Therefore, the VAT is an additional cost to the public and inflates the retail price, so think carefully about whether you have to charge VAT.
+If the retailer's rivals are not VAT-registered, its prices won't be as competitive.